-The City is seeking new opportunities for the Industrial Business Park and completed parcellation framework report for the site.
+The City is seeking new opportunities for the Industrial Business Park and completed a parcellation framework report for the site.
 To provide sewer service for the future development, a pump station will be required.
 The pump station will likely need to be located near the waterfront to follow existing topography.
 The gravity sewer piping will follow the proposed roadway alignments and drain to the proposed pump station location.
-The force main can be routed along existing gravity trunkline downstream on Old Portland Road has a section of parallel pipes which are capacity limited and should be included as part of the development process and project.
+The force main can be routed along existing and/or proposed roadways and discharge to the existing trunkline on Kaster Road.
+The existing gravity trunkline downstream on Old Portland Road has a section of parallel pipes which are capacity limited and should be included as part of the development process and project.

 The City has expressed interest in relocating PS#11 further north, to the intersection of Firlok Park Street and Hazel Street.
 If relocated, the depth of the wetwell could be sized at predesign to receive flow via a gravity line from the northern portions of Growth Areas #1 and #9, which would involve a bore under McNulty Creek to serve Growth Area #1.
+These upgrades would include a new force main.
 The southern portion of both growth areas could be served by 8-inch pipelines conveyed to existing gravity trunklines.
 Grinder pumps might need to be installed at residences adjacent to McNulty Creek, as the relative elevation of these locations may make serving them via gravity pipeline not feasible.

 Overall, problem areas identified in the 20-year evaluation reflect the same areas identified in the existing system analysis, with many of the deficiencies being caused by high peak flows and undersized trunklines exacerbated in the 20-year model.
-Figure 1-5 shows locations of overcapacity pipes in the 20-year model, displayed in orange and red, with potential overflow locations marked with a red circle.
+PS #7 is capacity limited for future growth and will require upsizing.
+Figure 1-5 shows locations of over-capacity pipes in the 20-year model, displayed in orange and red, with potential overflow locations marked with a red circle.